One person dead in Portland neighborhood, LMPD investigating

 LOUISVILLE, Ky. — The Louisville Metro Police Department is investigating after a man was found shot in the Portland neighborhood.

 LMPD Maj.
-Mindy Vance says officers responded to 25th and Broadway just before 10 p.m.
+Mindy Vance says officers responded to 25th and Montgomery just before 10 p.m.
 Thursday.

 No other information about the man has been released.